updated April 17, 2025

 But did you know that some of the long term side effects can actually impact your overall health for a lot longer than just the first few months you’ve come off them?

-AND – something that’s rarely talked about – there can be long term side effects to your fertility health.
+And — something that’s rarely talked about — there can be long term side effects to your fertility health.

-Hormonal birth control acts like an antibiotic in your gut, destroying the essential microbiome balance.
-I’ve said it before, and I’ll say it again, GUT HEALTH IS SO IMPORTANT TO YOUR HEALTH.
-It quite literally affects all aspects of your life – from your physical health right on up to your psychological health.
+It quite literally affects all aspects of your life — from your physical health right on up to your psychological health.
 So when your gut flora is out of whack and imbalanced, you could be struggling with inflammation, weight gain, gastrointestinal discomfort, leaky gut, etc.

-Unfortunately, the impact of the hormone-releasing birth control on the microbiome will last long after you stop taking it, and while it is possible to rebalance your microbiome, it takes a lot of work!
+Unfortunately, the impact of the hormone-releasing birth control on the microbiome will last long after you stop taking it, and while it is possible to rebalance your microbiome, it takes a lot of work.

 Besides preventing pregnancy, there are two main reasons that women are prescribed birth control: to ease PMS symptoms and to regulate an irregular cycle.